 A white balance filter, also known as a color temperature filter, is a tool used in photography to adjust the colors in an image.
 It helps to ensure that the colors in your photos are accurate and consistent, regardless of the lighting conditions.
 There are two types of white balance filters: warming filters and cooling filters.
 Warming filters add a touch of warmth to an image, while cooling filters add a touch of coolness.
 You can use either type to correct the color temperature in your photos, depending on the effect you want to achieve.

 There are also two ways to use a white balance filter: you can either place it over the lens or attach it to the front of the camera.
 If you place it over the lens, it will affect all of the images you take.
 If you attach it to the front of the camera, it will only affect images taken with that particular camera.

-Getting the white balance (WB) right means photos with an accurate colour balance.
-You’ll avoid blue, orange or green colour casts that make your whites look off.
+Getting the white balance (WB) right means photos with an accurate color balance.
+You’ll avoid blue, orange or green color casts that make your whites look off.

-This means taking account of the colour temperature of your light source.
+This means taking account of the color temperature of your light source.
 You’ll have to adjust your settings based on the warmth or coolness of white light for the result you want.